bnb-chain/bnb-chain.github.io/docs/learn/bsc-gov.md

 - params of Staking/Slash/Oracle/IBC modules on BC

 All these parameters will be determined by BSC Validator Set together through a proposal-vote process based on their staking.
-Such process will be carried on BC, and the new parameter values will be picked up by corresponding system contracts via cross-chain communication when needed.
+Such processes will be carried on BC, and the new parameter values will be picked up by corresponding system contracts via cross-chain communication when needed.

 ## Fee Table